Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

 She spoke about intermittent fasting, the types of fasting for weight loss you can do and if fasting holds any weight loss benefits for you.

-Here are a few highlights of what she was talking about, or, if you’d like to see the full video, head to the bottom of this blog to watch!
+Here are a few highlights of what she was talking about:

 What is intermittent fasting?